Cozy Peach Kitchen

 Vegan avocado pesto pasta is a filling and creamy twist on classic pesto.
 Made in less than 15 minutes, this quick recipe is packed with flavor and healthy ingredients.

-• Ready in 15 minutes using less than 10 ingredients
+• Quick & easy: Avocado pesto pasta is ready in 15 minutes using less than 10 ingredients.

 Labeled ingredients used to make avocado pesto